HamzaMohibe/COM519_ImdbTvSeries/README.md

 Overall, implementing CRUD functionality for the reviews was an important part of building the website, as it allows users to contribute their own reviews and ratings, and make the website more dynamic and engaging.

-## Briefly describing all datastores including databases, file systems and media data stores
+## Database

 For this application, I used MongoDB Atlas is a cloud-based NoSQL database service that allows me to store and query data in a non-relational format.
 Using MongoDB Atlas for this website was a good choice as it allows for high scalability and performance.

 The database have three collections:

-**tvseries:** this collection would store data about TV series, such as the title, release date, cast, IMDb rating and more.
+- **tvseries:** this collection would store data about TV series, such as the title, release date, cast, IMDb rating and more.

 ![](public/screenshots/tvseries_DB.png)

-**movies:** this collection would store data about movies, such as the title, vote count, IMDb rating and more.
+- **movies:** this collection would store data about movies, such as the title, vote count, IMDb rating and more.

 ![](public/screenshots/movie_DB.png)

-**users:** this collection would store data about users, such as their email, password and their role (0 if user / 1 if admin).
+- **users:** this collection would store data about users, such as their email, password and their role (0 if user / 1 if admin).
 Here I set manually an admin role for a user for testing purposes `{role : 1 }`, because when a user register to the website for the first time, by default, he got the role of a normal user.

 ```
 ...